How to Turn off PVP in Minecraft

 /team join [teamname] [player]

-A proper example using our existing team and a Player name would be:
+A proper example of using our existing team and a Player name would be:

 /team join One PlayerMinecraft

 This command will put the chosen player on the team with you and any other player that’s also on said team.
-After this you can go ahead and use a command to disable “friendly fire” which will make you unable to damage the players on the team you list below.
+After this you can go ahead and use a command to disable “friendly fire” which will make you unable to damage the players on the team.

 /team modify One FriendlyFire false